andreykaere/ixwindow/README.md

 ## Known issues & limitations

+- Lack of png support, but replacing `jpg` with `png` would require compositor as the dependency as well
 - Untested on multimonitors system
 - Manual specification, but seems to be unfixable at this point, since polybar doesn't support inserting images into bar for now